oddstream/gosol/README.md

 * Permissive card moves.
 If you want to move a card from here to there, go ahead and do it.
 If that move is not allowed by the current rules, the game will put the cards back *and explain why that move is not allowed*.
 * Unlimited undo, without penalty.
 Also, you can restart a deal without penalty.
 * Bookmarking positions (really good for puzzle-style games like Freecell or Simple Simon).
-* Scalable or fixed-size cards.
+* Scalable cards.
+Change the size and shape of the window to make the cards fit.
 * One-tap interface.
 Tapping on a card or cards tries to move them to a foundation, or to a suitable tableau pile.
-* Cards in red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider).
+* Cards in traditional red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider).
 * Every game has a link to it's Wikipedia page.
 * Statistics (including percent complete and streaks; percent is good for games that are not often won, and streaks are good for games that are).
 * Cards spin and flutter when you complete a game, so you feel rewarded and happy.
 * Slightly randomized sounds.
 * Automatic saving of game in progress.
 * A dragable baize; if cards spill out of view to the bottom or right of the screen, just drag the baize to move them into view.
+* A 'discard' pile type so that Spideresque games can be implemented as they are described in the textbooks (other software reuses Foundation piles).

 ## Deliberate minimalism

 A lot a features have been tried and discarded, in order to keep the game (and player) focused.
 Weniger aber besser, as [Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) taught us.
 Design is all about saying "no", as Steve Jobs preached.
 Just because a feature *can* be implemented, does not mean it *should* be.

 Configurability is the root of all evil, someone said.
 Every configuration option in a program is a place where the program is too stupid to figure out for itself what the user really wants, and should be considered a failure of both the program and the programmer who implemented it.
+So, there's one card face, one color palette, one card animation speed, and so on.

 ![Screenshot](https://github.com/oddstream/gosol/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/American%20Toad.png)